atcsrepo/Misc-notes/EC2-Multi-Container-Launch.md

 An error occurred (AccessDeniedException) when calling the DescribeRepositories operation: User: arn:aws:sts::298398473745:assumed-role/amazon-ecs-cli-setup-portfolio-EcsInstanceRole-CDO71NCWWT8H/i-0102760df7837c852 is not authorized to perform: ecr:DescribeRepositories on resource: *
 ```

-To do so, under an Admin account on the AWS console, go to IAM > Roles.
+To do so, under an Admin account on the AWS console, go to `IAM > Roles`.
 Select the role in question and attach the required ECR policy to provide access to the repo.
 Otherwise, just pull in the YAML file, and any other required files, and use docker-compose up.

 #### Mimicking AWS tasks and services
 While it will not be exactly the same, it is possible to mimic some of the functionalities from AWS task definitions and services; however, this will depend to some extent on whether Docker compose version 2 or 3 format is being used.